csastry12/git-essential-training-5988161/getStatusDemo.md

 This is some content.
-This is a change
+This is a change.
+One more change